sequelize/umzug/README.md

 }
 ```

+Note that this uses the [@rushstack/ts-command-line](https://www.npmjs.com/package/@rushstack/ts-command-line) package, which shows only the top-level message of any errors throw by default.
+See [here](https://github.com/sequelize/umzug/issues/619#issuecomment-1793297576) for how you can see a full stack trace.

 #### CLI Usage

 A script like the one above is now a runnable CLI program.
 You can run `node migrator.js --help` to see how to use it.
 It will print something like: